Rob LaRocco, LMFT, Interim CEO

 Dan is now responsible for Whitmarsh House development work which includes writing grants, fundraising and publishing a quarterly newsletter.
 In addition to these critical roles, Dan is also the Corporate Compliance Officer for Whitmarsh House and helps ensure that we maintain our high ethical standards.

 Lauren Johnson, Chief Operating Officer

 Lauren Johnson began her journey of helping others in 2008 as a student at Rhode Island College's Social Work Program.
 During her last two years of school she interned with Whitmarsh House, after which she was recruited to stay on as a permanent employee.
 Seeing a great opportunity to learn and be well-rounded in the field, she happily accepted the offer.
 In 2011 Lauren graduated with her Bachelor’s degree in Social Work and continued at Whitmarsh House with a passion for her work in residential care.

 Lauren started as a residential worker in our developmental delay program.
 Working with her mentor, Ernie Campagnone, she trained in all aspects of the job and learned how to be an advocate for the youth in care.
 She has worked as a Case Manager, Program Director, and Behavioral Director for Whitmarsh House.
-Through the years her love for her job has continued to grow and currently she is the Director Human and Administrative Services.
+Through the years her love for her job has continued to grow and currently she is now the Chief Operating Officer.

 Annette Perry, Program Director